Requirements for Swine to enter the State of Hawaii – 2017

 - Swine Enteric Coronavirus disease (SECD) includes Porcine Epidemic Diarrhea virus (PEDv) and Porcine Delta Coronavirus (PDCoV).
 All breeding/pet swine entering the State shall have fecal samples tested negative for SECD by PCR, as required by the Hawaii State Veterinarian within 14 days of entry.
 All lots of feeder and market hogs entering the State shall be tested negative for SECD diseases by PCR, as required by the Hawaii State Veterinarian within 14 days of entry.
 Contact the Hawaii State Veterinarian to determine the number of hogs to be tested – (808) 483-7113

-- All classes of swine except swine for direct slaughter shall have a negative official pseudorabies serologic test and shall be tested negative for swine brucellosis by a USDA approved laboratory within 30 days before shipment.
+- All classes of swine except swine for direct slaughter shall have a negative official pseudorabies serologic test by a USDA approved laboratory within 30 days before shipment.
 In addition, all swine moving to the island of Kauai must be tested for PRRS (Porcine Reproductive and Respiratory Syndrome) within 30 days before shipment.
 All swine not going directly to slaughter must be quarantined and retested 30-45 days after arrival.